 Heartache was compounded the following year, in August 1909, when 20-month-old daughter Helen also died of TB at the Hagan home.
 Reported the Connellsville Daily Courier, "Since the death of its mother the child has made her home with Mr. and Mrs. Frank Hagan."
 The tender remains were sent for burial to Ohio Pyle via Connellsville on the Baltimore & Ohio Railroad.

 Amos outlived her by 36 years.
-In 1910, he married again, to Jennie B. Lowery (1886- ? ).
+In 1910, he married again, to Jennie B. (Bittner) Lowery (1886- ? ).
 They were a dozen years apart in age.
 News of their marriage license application -- taken out in nearby Greensburg, Westmoreland County -- was front-page news in the Daily Courier.

-The couple produced three more known children of their own -- Melvin Collins, Ruth Getchell and Harry G. Collins.
+The couple produced three more known children of their own -- Melvin Edward Collins, Ruth Getchell and Harry G. Collins.
 The 1910 census shows the newlyweds Amos and Jennie and the three children from the first marriage residing under the same roof in Ohio Pyle.